SURFACE PERCINGS & SURFACE ANCHOR (MICRODERMAL) AFTERCARE

 Depending on what your schedule is like you may either;

-1. Clean your piercing once in the morning (following instructions), and perform a sea salt soak at night (following instructions)
+1. Gently clean around your piercing once in the morning (following instructions), and perform a sea salt soak at night (following instructions)

 2. Perform a sea salt soak in the morning, and clean your piercing at night.